 We acquire core properties for long-term value appreciation and earnings growth.
 We also acquire non-core properties that are typically held for shorter periods during which we intend to create significant increases in value.
 This strategy has resulted in capital gains that increase our investment capital base.
 In implementing this strategy, we continually evaluate potential acquisition opportunities.
-These acquisitions may come from new properties as well as properties in which we already hold a joint venture interest or from our debt and preferred equity investments.
+These opportunities may come from new properties as well as acquisitions in which we already hold a joint venture interest or, from time to time, from our debt and preferred equity investments.

-Through intimate knowledge of our markets we have developed an ability to source transactions with superior risk-adjusted returns by capturing off-market opportunities that lead to acquisitions at meaningful discounts to replacement costs.
-In rising markets, we acquire strategic vacancies that provide the opportunity to take advantage of our exceptional leasing and repositioning capabilities to increase cash flow and property value.
-In stable or falling markets, we target assets featuring credit tenancies with fully escalated in-place rents to provide cash flow stability near-term and the opportunity for increases over time.
+Through intimate knowledge of our markets we have developed an ability to source transactions with superior risk-adjusted returns by capturing offmarket opportunities.
+In rising markets, we primarily seek to acquire strategic vacancies that provide the opportunity to take advantage of our exceptional leasing and repositioning capabilities to increase cash flow and property value.
+In stable or falling markets, we primarily target assets featuring credit tenancies with fully escalated in-place rents to provide cash flow stability near-term and the opportunity for increases over time.

-Over the last several years, we have expanded our acquisition activities into selected high value retail locations in Manhattan, and multifamily properties.
-Management's breadth of activities in New York City have enabled us to identify and acquire off-market retail in prime Manhattan locations.
-Combining our real estate skills and ability to attract premier tenants in an environment of growing retail rents has resulted in transactions that have provided significant capital appreciation.
-In addition, this same market penetration has permitted us to grow a portfolio of high quality, well-located multifamily properties
+Management's breadth of activities and expertise in New York City has also enabled us to identify and acquire retail properties in prime Manhattan locations.
+Combining our real estate skills and ability to attract premier tenants has resulted in transactions that have provided significant capital appreciation.
+This same market penetration has permitted us to grow a portfolio of high quality, well-located multifamily properties

-In acquiring core and non-core properties, directly or through joint ventures with a predominance of high quality institutional investors, we believe that we have the following advantages over many of our competitors: (i) senior management's average 27 years of experience leading a full-service, fully-integrated real estate company focused on the Manhattan office market; (ii) the ability to offer tax-advantaged structures to sellers through the exchange of ownership interests, including units in our Operating Partnership; and (iii) the ability to close transactions quickly despite complicated structures.
+We believe that we have many advantages over our competitors in acquiring core and non-core properties, both directly and through our joint venture program that includes a predominance of high quality institutional investors.
+Those advantages include: (i) senior management's average 28 years of experience leading a full-service, fully-integrated real estate company focused on the Manhattan market; (ii) the ability to offer tax-advantaged structures to sellers through the exchange of ownership interests, including units in our Operating Partnership; and (iii) the ability to underwrite and close transactions on an expedited basis even when the transaction requires a complicated structure.